LSM11Bs are available to order. Current lead time is two weeks. Instructions updated with new dimensional reference drawing.

 Where is it?

 Cars made after year 2000 have at least two sensors, front and rear, and are termed OBDII compliant.
 Multiple sensors enable the ECU to better judge the efficiency of individual cylinders.
+Some cars have up to four sensors.

 How can I replace it?

 Firstly consult our fitting guide - it's roughly the same as fitting spark plugs.
 Or get your garage to do it.
 Some garages will not fit 'universal' type sensors, please check with them first before buying one.
 Direct fit sensors are more expensive, but are preferable to the universal types.
+This is because the sensor is tailored to each application, and the ECU may perform a check to ensure the correct part is fitted.

 Registered Office: Unit 22A Baltic Works, SHEFFIELD, S9 3QA.
 07806 705407.
 CEO Jamie Field.
 UK VAT Reg No. 131050672 All rights reserved.